-When I was ready to delve into the world of DSLRs, a friend lent me an old Canon until I was ready to fork out the cash for my own.
+When I was ready to delve into the world of DSLRs, a friend lent me an old Canon which carried me until I was ready to fork out the cash for my own.
 I picked up a refurb D60 from Adorama and the Tamron AF 18-270mm.
 As much as I love the DSLR, it's not the easiest thing to carry around, and certainly not a requirement for a food blog.
 Compare this post with the $50 camera to the first one I shot with the DSLR, and it's pretty clear which one is the winner.
+My weekly eats posts are 99.99% iphone photos.

 I use Photoshop when needed - for white balance, to take my reflection out of reflective surfaces, and for general cleanup issues.
 99.9% of what I know came from this book.
 Here's a typical before and after, where I fixed a crack in the tortilla, a crack in my thumbnail, and cleaned the counter.